reproducible-reporting/stepup-core/docs/getting_started/script_single.md

 As expected, this creates two files: `cos.npy` and `sin.npy`.

-Now, try the following:
+## Try the Following:

-- Change the file `config.json` and rerun StepUp.
+- Modify the file `config.json` and re-run StepUp.
   The planning is skipped because the script itself did not change.
   Only the run function is called to work with the updated `config.json`.

 - Delete one of the outputs and rerun StepUp.
   Again, the planning is skipped and the computation is repeated to recreate the missing output.

 - Create a new module `utils.py` with a `compute` function to calculate the cosine and sine arrays with parameters `nstep` and `freq`.
-  Import this module into `generate.py`, use it in `run` and rerun StepUp.
+  Import this module into `generate.py`, use it in `run` and re-run StepUp.
   This will automatically make `utils.py` an input for the planning and running of `generate.py`.
-  Test this by making a small change to `utils.py` and rerunning it.
+  Test this by making a small change to `utils.py` and re-running it.
-  (Note that local imports inside the `run` function will not be identified automatically and are therefore note recommended.)
+  (Note that local imports inside the `run` function will not be identified automatically and are therefore not recommended.)